gabrielgonta/Email-Spoofing/README.md

 ## Prerequisites

-Ensure you have Python and Git installed on your system.
+Ensure you have Python installed on your system.

 Download and install Python from [here](https://www.python.org/downloads/).